IulianAntal12/Portofolio/README.md

   2. ./server7

 # DiscordBot
-  -2 bots for discord programmed in Java using Discord4J and JDA API.
+  - 2 bots for discord programmed in Java using Discord4J and JDA API.
-  -The first bot is designed to create an image of a graph sent as input and answer theoretical questions.
+  - The first bot is designed to create an image of a graph sent as input and answer theoretical questions.
-  -The second bot is designed for general purposes: music player, ticket system management, ban/unban commands, deleting messages, etc.
+  - The second bot is designed for general purposes: music player, ticket system management, ban/unban commands, deleting messages, etc.